palewire/first-visual-story/tutorial/prereqs.md

 node --version
 ```

-The number you get back is the version you have installed.
-If you get an error, you don't have Node.js and you seek out an installer.
-If you have a slightly older version, you are probably okay.
+If you get an error, you don't have Node.js and you should seek out an installer.
+If you see an older version, you are probably okay.
 But we make no guarantees.
-Consider upgrading.
+You should consider upgrading.

 ## Code compiler